noppoMan/node-mariadb/README.md

 ----

 ### Update
-#### hs.update(Mix values, [Object options], Function callback&lt;Object error, Array data&gt;)
+#### hs.update(Any values, [Object options], Function callback&lt;Object error, Number affectedNum&gt;)
 Update rows by values and options.
-Update arguments are similar to find.
-A only different option is set which is used to set update values like as update clause of sql.
+It arguments are similar to find.
+A only different is 'set' option which is used to set update values like as update clause of sql.

 #### Arguments
 * `values` : [value1, value2, ... ] or {in: [value1, value2, ... ]}